debjit-bw/sporify-mute-ads/README.md

 # Mute those ads

-Whenever Spotify tries to play an ad, this mutes the system volume
+Whenever Spotify tries to play an ad, this mutes the system volume.

 ---